 The average 35 year old has a net worth of roughly $35,000 according to the latest Consumer Finance study by the Federal Reserve in 2019.
 It came out in 2020 and there won't be another survey out until 2023 for 2022 figures.
 Therefore, we can assume the average net worth for a 35 year old may be closer to $40,000 in 2022.

-$35,000 as the average net worth for a 35 year old is not a lot.
-However, for the ABOVE AVERAGE 35 year old who truly cares about financial independence and doesn’t want to work forever, his or her net worth should be closer to $400,000.
+$35,000 – $40,000 as the average net worth for a 35 year old is not a lot.
+However, for the ABOVE AVERAGE 35 year old who truly cares about financial independence and doesn't want to work forever, their net worth should be closer to $400,000.

 In this post, I'll share why the above average 35 year old should have closer to a $400,000 net worth due to a combination of pre-tax retirement savings, post-tax retirement savings, home equity, and an X factor that may trump them all.